 Real-world runs on fuel and the Virtual world on security.
 In the World Wide Web, it is a misnomer that security always means privacy.
 When we say a web application is secure it means that there is a basic trusted level of login security, along with the number of valid executions /operations that an application is expected to perform without wandering or paving its own course of action.

 Web application security deals with threats much more complicated than username and password thefts.
-Most of it relates to using scripting languages to perform background tasks when an application runs, without the user having a knowledge about the background process running.
-The rest deals with user giving entries in forms, entered data is processed or user clicking a malicious URL sent from an unidentified source.
+Most of it relates to using scripting languages to perform background tasks when an application runs, without the user having knowledge about the background process running.
+The rest deals with users giving entries in forms, entered data are processed or users clicking a malicious URL sent from an unidentified source.
 The possibilities are endless.

-The application developers recognized the dangers arising from flaws in web application and established a community called OWASP (Online Web Application Security Project).
+The application developers recognized the dangers arising from flaws in web applications and established a community called OWASP (Online Web Application Security Project).
 OWASP -a nonprofit organization- is the standards body for web application security.
-OWASP community includes corporations, educational organizations and individuals around the world.
+OWASP community includes corporations, educational organizations, and individuals around the world.